 Let's be specific about what you're missing.

 Feature branches are where engineers spend most of their day.
 Every new feature, bug fix, refactor, and experiment starts as a branch.
-Engineers commit dozens of times to these branches — iterating, testing, refining — before a single line reaches main.
-In teams we've measured, feature branches contain 3–5x more commits than main branch during the same time period.
+Engineers commit dozens of times to these branches, iterating, testing, and refining, before a single line reaches main.
+Based on Warclick's analysis of engineering teams across the platform in Q1 2026, feature branches contain 3–5× more commits than main during the same time period.

 Junior Developer Contributions